 Racha Yai and Racha Noi offer also excellent action for night bottom fishing and if you cannot sleep this is for sure an excellent venue to keep you busy all night long!

-The Big Blues offers night fishing session all year round providing the weather and sea conditions are suitable.
+The Big Blues offers as well night fishing session around Phuket and the Racha Islands all year round providing the weather and sea conditions are suitable.

 The drop-off is the best place to get a Black Marlin off Phuket during the period which goes from October till April.
 It lays 25 NM west of Phuket and although only 200 m deep you have the chance to target also Wahoo, Dorado and different kinds of tuna (Yellowfin Tuna although no big can be found as well).